Orange wind warning takes effect as Storm Deirdre leaves thousands without power

 We have had over 50mm in parts of the south.
 The heaviest rain at the moment is over the northeast of the country with heavy squally showers elsewhere.#StormDeirdre pic.twitter.com/pAF0Iz3BW1— Met Éireann (@MetEireann) December 15, 2018

-Waterford, Cork and Kilkenny are among a number of counties where spot flooding has been reported on the roads.
+Waterford, Cork, Carlow and Kilkenny are among a number of counties where spot flooding has been reported on the roads.

 ESB crews are on stand-by to tackle damage caused by the wet and windy conditions, while a large fault has been reported in the Glengarriff area of Cork.